jamietanna/sarahseewhy.github.io/_posts/2023-08-01-curveballs.md

 date: 2023-08-01
 ---

-Tldr: we’re moving back to London!
+Tldr: we’re moving back to London.

 Back in December we moved to Seattle for my husband’s job.